World News

 Noni

 The health food industry has taken to the noni – a bobbly greenish-white fruit that grows in Southeast Asia and the Pacific Islands – with gusto.
 Its juice supposedly has extraordinary anti-inflammatory residences, but it tastes gruesome.
 Imagine the sweat of cheese.
-It really has not been noted below glass inside the sun for some days, distilled into a liquid, and you are no longer to some distance off.
+It has not been noted below glass inside the sun for some days, distilled into a liquid, and you are no longer to some distance off.

 GETTY IMAGES